viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 For example, the camera's <file>client.py</file> file is located at <file>[/components/camera/client.py](https://github.com/viamrobotics/viam-python-sdk/blob/main/src/viam/components/camera/client.py)</file>.

 1. Open the <file>color_filter.py</file> file you just created and implement the required methods from <file>client.py</file>.
-   - Ensure you exclude the `get_images` method, which you will customize to add filtering functionality in the upcoming section.
+   - Exclude the `get_images` method, which you will customize to add filtering functionality in the upcoming section.
    - Include the other methods within the class corresponding to your resource type (in this case, the `CameraClient` class).

 For more information, refer to [Create a custom module](https://docs.viam.com/modular-resources/create/#create-a-custom-module).